FallenGameR/Books/effective_rust/notes.md

 - Smart pointers can look overwhelming `Rc<RefCell<Vec<T>>>`, but they aim to give the right fine-grained pointed semantic
 - `Box<T>` - single owner, like `unique_ptr`
-- `Rc<T>` - multiple owners, like `shared_ptr` - can leak memory on circular dependencies, but allow you to have self-referencing data structures in the first place
+- `Rc<T>` - multiple owners, like `shared_ptr` - can leak memory on circular dependencies, but allow you to have self-referencing data structures in the first place.
+Usually it's used together with `RefCell`, unless you want shared ownership of unmutable data to avoid duplicating large data structure (`Box` would be enough) but reuse it in several places.
+E.g. in a graph structure.
-- `Weak<T>` - do not assume ownership to break blocked drops on cyclic data structures, like `weak_ptr`, don't prevent an underlying item to be dropped.
+- `Weak<T>` - do not assume ownership to break blocked drops in cyclic data structures, like `weak_ptr`, don't prevent an underlying item to be dropped.
 One can declare in a tree structure root as weak pointer and children as strong ones.
 Then as long as the program has a code path that owns the root pointer the whole structure is in memory.
 But it is still possible to delete children.
 - `RefCell<T>` - allow to modify the owned item.
 With `Rc<T>` that would only be possible if nobody else is able to modify it, like if there is only one user that borrows it.
   - this type allows to violate the borrow checker and move the single ownership check from the compile time to the runtime.
 Meaning you can modify stuff even with `&self` non-mutable reference.
 This is called interior mutability in Rust lingo.
 This is achieved by storing the current number of borrows for the owned item.
   - on API side the user would need to either use `try_borrow` and handle `Result` or assume the borrow would work with `borrow` and be ok that a `panic` would happen if the assumption wrong